yowainwright/sassimple/README.md

 ## Why

 - You don't want to use a css framework but want a css framework's helper `scss` mixins.
-- You want to have lots of ready to use mixins at your service whether you use them or not
+- You want to have lots of ready to use mixins at your service whether you use them or not.

 ## \*Mixin Reference